Kenya election chief fears vote won't be credible

 Story highlights

-- Electoral commission head urges politicians from 'both sides' to stop interfering in process
+- Electoral commission head urges politicians from "both sides" to stop interfering in process

 - Kenya's Supreme Court ordered new election after invalidating results of August vote